christophernhill/wspeedi-sigularity/building_the_container/README.md

 # Building the Singularity container

-Building Singulairty containers is a slightly convoluted process.
+Building Singulairty containers can be a slightly convoluted process at the moment.
 For cases where it is warranted the process is helpful, but it does involve a number of steps.

-The process requires using a root privileged session on a Linux systems.
+Here we document the most common process that should be compatible with most clusters.
+Recent improvements in the Linux kernel mean that on some systems root prvileges are no longer needed.
+This simplifies the container building process.
+The simplified process is described after the more common, and slightly more involved, process.

-A common approach is to use the tools, Vagrant and Virtual Box, that togethr can provide one systematic recipe for building containers.
+The most common process for container building requires using a root privileged session on a Linux system.
+A widely used approach is to use the tools, Vagrant and Virtual Box, that togethr can provide one systematic recipe for building containers.

 Both tools are freely availble downloads for x86 computers.
 Virtual Box